Alexis-Marion/Trait-evolution/Tutorial N -  Discrete trait evolution - incorporating rate heterogeneity/Tutorial 1 - Discrete trait evolution - binary trait.md

 - Are the evolution of two (or more) traits correlated?

 Throughout the following tutorials, we will be able to address these questions.
-In this first tutorial, we will be introducing the main properties of discrete models of trait evolution, their implementation, and how we can use them to answer macroevolutionary questions.
+Specifically, in this first tutorial, we will be introducing the main properties of discrete models of trait evolution, their implementation, and how we can use them to answer macroevolutionary questions.

 # Data preparation

+The first step before performing any phylogenetic comparative analyses is to

 | Taxon\_name   | Discrete_Trait |
 | ------------- |:-------------:|